daoyzheng/TravelExperts-DesktopApp/README.md

 <img src="screenshots/home.JPG" alt="home">

 ### Packages
-Agent is able create, modify or delete travel packages and product suppliers in database through this user interface only if Agent has logged in.
+Agent is able to create, modify or delete travel packages and product suppliers in database through this user interface only if Agent has logged in.

 <img src="screenshots/packages.JPG" alt="packages">